nadegeguiglielmoni/GraphUnzip/README.md

                         Optional fasta output [default: None]

 Behavior of GraphUnzip:
-  -c, --conservative    Output very robust contigs.
-Use this option if the coverage information of the graph is
+  -c, --conservative    (Hi-C only) Output very robust contigs.
+Use this option if the coverage information of the graph is not reliable
-                        not reliable
-  -b, --bold            [default] Proposes the best untangling it can get (but other equivalent may exist).
-                        Only use this option if the contig coverage information of the graph can be trusted
+  -b, --bold            (Hi-C only)[default] Proposes the best untangling it can get (can be misled by approximate coverage information).
+Use this option if the contig coverage information of the graph can be trusted
+  -e, --exhaustive      (long reads only) All links not found in the .gaf will be removed

 Other options:
   -v, --verbose
-  -r, --dont_rename     Use if you don't want to name the resulting supercontigs with short names but want to
+  -r, --dont_rename     Use if you don't want to name the resulting supercontigs with short names but want to keep the names of the original contigs
-                        keep the names of the original contigs --dont_merge          If you don't want the output to have all possible contigs merged
+  --dont_merge          If you don't want the output to have all possible contigs merged

 ```